Unmasked

 When I get there I want to go

 home.
-I used to shuffle my feet
+I used to shuffle my feet,

-till I caught a callus on the clumsy seams
+but I caught a callus on the clumsy seams

 with which they’ve stitched